Aaron McGaffey Beede and Ralph Gordon Beede Papers, 1899-1969

 - Folder 8: Speeches, undated

-- Folder 10: Correspondence and other material relating to the induction of Ralph Gordon Beede into the North Dakota Newspaper Hall of Fame, 1983
+- Folder 9: Correspondence, etc. - induction of Ralph Gordon Beede into the North Dakota Newspaper Hall of Fame, 1983

 Browse by Series: